Union-find quantum decoding without union-find: Background

 \subsection{Union--find decoder}

-On a toric code of parity checks, an error syndrome acts to flag endpoints of strings of neighbouring Pauli errors.
-The single most likely error configuration, assuming an independent error model, is the subgraph which pairs syndrome vertices with the fewest edges.
-This problem is known formally as the \emph{minimum-weight perfect matching} (MWPM).
-The MWPM decoder takes this subgraph as the correction operator, achieving a code threshold of ${\sim}10.3\%$, not much below the code threshold of the optimal decoder at ${\sim}11.0\%$.
-The code threshold is the value of the independent error rate $p$ below which the logical error rate is suppressed to zero with lattice size $L \to \infty$ \cite{dennisTopologicalQuantumMemory2002, calderbankGoodQuantumErrorcorrecting1996, wangConfinementHiggsTransitionDisordered2003}.

-Note that whilst the size of the lattice is often given as the length $L$, the \emph{code distance} $d$ is also commonly used, which can be defined as the minimum weight of an undetectable error.
-In the case of the $L \times L$ toric code, $d=L$, but this is not exactly true in other cases, such as the planar code (with hard boundary conditions instead of periodic) \cite{dennisTopologicalQuantumMemory2002}.
-In this paper, we may refer to $L$ and $d$ interchangeably when representing lattice size, depending on the specific context.

 The best-known algorithms for MWPM are the \emph{blossom algorithm} and its derivatives, with runtime scaling polynomially in the number of qubits $n$ \cite{edmondsPathsTreesFlowers1965, kolmogorovBlossomNewImplementation2009}.
 This forms a popular benchmark against which alternative decoders are developed, attempting to improve time complexity whilst retaining relatively high code threshold.
 For example, the union--find decoder runs in near-linear time whilst still achieving ${\sim}9.9\%$ code threshold \cite{delfosseAlmostlinearTimeDecoding2017}.
-The decoder comprises two stages: first, \emph{syndrome validation} is the act of converting the Pauli error syndrome into an erasure.
+A full description of the decoder can be found in \cite{delfosseLineartimeMaximumLikelihood2017} and \cite{delfosseAlmostlinearTimeDecoding2017}, but to summarise, the decoder comprises two stages: first, \emph{syndrome validation} is the act of converting the Pauli error syndrome into an erasure.
 Erasure errors represent processes such as qubit loss or leakage and are equivalent to random Pauli errors with positional information; this additional information makes them theoretically easier to decode than stochastic Pauli errors \cite{delfosseLineartimeMaximumLikelihood2017}.

 Syndrome validation is effectively a clustering algorithm: clusters are iteratively grown from each syndrome vertex, merging with each other until they support an even number of syndrome vertices, at which point they cease growing.
 The clusters are disjoint sets of vertices and so can be tracked using the disjoint-set, a.k.a.\ \emph{union--find}, data structure (see Section~\ref{subsec:disjoint-set}).
 This provides a time complexity of $O(n\alpha(n))$, where $\alpha(n)$ is the extremely slow-growing inverse Ackermann function, such that the complexity is effectively linear in $n$ for all realistic inputs \cite{tarjanWorstcaseAnalysisSet1984}.